masaeedu/reading/README.md

 ### Higher order effects

 What is the theoretical underpinning of the `polysemy` extensible effects library?
-My suspicion is that it is a free functor of some kind, probably between the free functor from the category of monad transformers to the category of monads.
+My suspicion is that it is a free functor of some kind, probably the free functor from the category of monad transformers to the category of monads.

 To answer the question rigorously, I need to do some reading: